FStarLang/fstarlang.github.io/README.md

 # fstarlang.github.io
-The website of all things F*
+The sources of the F* blog, and a few other things

 `_posts` contains blog posts for [fstarlang.github.io](https://fstarlang.github.io/)